kasper/phoenix/docs/docs/api/space.md

 Use the Space to control spaces. *These features are only supported on El Capitan (10.11) and upwards.* A single window can be in multiple spaces at the same time.
 To move a window to a different space, remove it from any existing spaces and add it to a new one.
 In 3.0.0+, you can use the `moveWindows(...)` function.
 Beware that a space can get stale if you keep a reference to it and it is for instance closed while you do so.

 :::tip Switching to a Space
 You can switch to a space by focusing on a window in that space.
+By default, macOS also supports the keyboard shortcut <kbd>Control</kbd> + <kbd>←/→</kbd> to navigate between spaces.
 :::

 ## Interface